sjfke/nonbleedingedge/retired/eclipse-remote-dev.rst

 Synchronized projects
 =====================

-After installing ``Eclipse`` and your required plugins, now let's create and setup your synchonized project.
+After installing ``Eclipse`` and your required plugins, now let's create and setup your synchronized project.

 Create your synchronized project
 --------------------------------